 - Jig bundles from top manufacturers like Kreg

 - Which clamps you’ll want for drawer jigs

 We’ll also take a look at a few of the bundles that fit your woodworking.

 Unfortunately (or fortunately) there aren’t many options in drawer slide jigs.

 And Kreg, the industry leader in woodworking jigs, dominates the market for drawer slide jigs.

 So what should you choose?

-Well, for undermount and side mount drawer slides a simple “L” design will work just fine.
-And I highly recommend purchasing two jigs and two clamps to allow fine-tuning slide position with both slides loose.
+Well, for most types of drawers and drawer slide lengths a simple “L” design will work just fine.
+And, for the best possible alignment, purchasing two jigs and two clamps to allow fine-tuning slide position with both slides loose.

 Which makes the Kreg combo kits (including their popular face clamps) a great buy.

 - HARDWARE INSTALLATION KIT: Four easy-to-use Jigs plus two bonus Clamps in…